Building community in Somerville and beyond

 • Automatic residential property tax exemption applied at time of purchase for eligible home owners

-• Investors, flippers, and corporations banned from purchasing homes
+• Investors, flippers, and corporations banned from purchasing single-family or multi-family homes without meaningful plans for increased density

 • Ease criteria for subsidized home purchasing so middle class residents can own